ianua-app/beam/README.md

 # 🪐 Beam
 Beam is a simple web meeting app using [WebRTC](https://webrtc.org/) to have virtual chats in delightful locations.
-The source code is very hacky, cobbled together during Covid lockdowns from different WebRTC and TensorFlow.js tutorials (links lost, to be updated).
+The source code is very hacky, cobbled together during Covid lockdowns from different WebRTC and TensorFlow.js tutorials (links lost, to be updated), however should be stable for casual chatting with up to 5-6 people.

+The compositing of webcam video is done client-side, so performance will degrade with every additional guest.

 Try it out for yourself at 🪐 https://beam.ianua.app.
 No registration is required, and it runs well in [Chromium-based](https://alternativeto.net/category/browsers/chromium-based/) browsers (others not yet tested).